 - To Freeze leftover oven baked ribs: You can freeze these oven baked ribs once they’ve been cooked!
 After they’re done cooking, let them cool to room temperature before packing them up in an airtight bag or container.
-Freeze them for up to three months and when ready to enjoy, thaw the frozen cooked ribs overnight in the fridge before reheating.
+Freeze them for up to three months and when ready to enjoy, thaw the frozen oven baked ribs overnight in the fridge before reheating.
 Reheat them in the microwave or in the oven.!

 - To Reheat: Simply thaw overnight in the refrigerator or on the countertop for a couple of hours (if you stored leftovers frozen).
-Reheat the ribs in the microwave or oven, until warmed through completely.
+Reheat the oven baked ribs in the microwave or oven, until warmed through completely.

 What Ribs Do I Buy for Oven Baked Ribs?